smarr/are-we-fast-yet/README.md

  - NBody simulates the movement of planets in the solar system.
 It is derived from the [Computer Languages Benchmark Game][CLBG].

  - Permute generates permutations of an array.
-It is based on a benchmark of [SOM Smalltalk][SOM].

  - Queens solves the eight queens problem.
-It is based on a benchmark of [SOM Smalltalk][SOM].

  - Sieve finds prime numbers based on the sieve of Eratosthenes.
-It is based on a benchmark of [SOM Smalltalk][SOM].

  - Storage creates and verifies a tree of arrays to stress the garbage collector.
-It is based on a benchmark of [SOM Smalltalk][SOM].

  - Towers solves the Towers of Hanoi game.
-It is based on a benchmark of [SOM Smalltalk][SOM].

 ## Contributing